Nullify-Platform/cli/README.md

                          The file path to the OpenAPI file (both yaml and json are supported) e.g. ./openapi.yaml --target-host TARGET-HOST
-                         The base URL of the API to be scanned e.g. https://api.nullify.ai --header HEADER        List of headers for the DAST agent to authenticate with your API --github-owner GITHUB-OWNER
+                         The base URL of the API to be scanned e.g. https://api.nullify.ai --header HEADER        List of headers for the DAST agent to authenticate with your API, separated by commas e.g. "Authorization: Bearer 1234,X-Custom-Header: abcxyz"
+  --github-owner GITHUB-OWNER
                          The GitHub username or organisation --github-repo GITHUB-REPO